logancammish/turbo-titans/README.md

 Clone this github repo to any directory (`git clone https://github.com/logancammish/turbo-titans.git`) you can also find the installer under the latest release or [here](https://github.com/logancammish/turbo-titans/files/11116638/CONVER_TO_.BAT_installer.TXT) for windows (please note: Github limits the file types I can upload here, so you need to convert this directly from a txt file to a bat file).

 ## Running:
-Windows: Run the batch script found in `src` called `run.bat`, alternatively check the latest release for `release.zip`.
+Windows: Run the batch script found in `src` called `run.bat`, alternatively check the latest release for `release.zip`, some versions lack this zip file and you may have to just run the batch script.

 Linux: you should be able to convert this file (`run.bat`) to the `.sh` extension without major issues.

-MacOS: you can compile your own binary using cargo.
+MacOS: you can compile your own binary using cargo: `cargo build --release`
 #### You have to install Rust to run this program
 MacOS/Linux: `curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh`